quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## connection_closed {#connectivity-connectionclosed}
 Importance: Base

-Used for logging when a connection was closed, typically when an error or timeout occurred.
-Note that this event has overlap with connectivity:connection_state_updated, as well as the CONNECTION_CLOSE frame.
-However, in practice, when analyzing large deployments, it can be useful to have a single event representing a connection_closed event, which also includes an additional reason field to provide additional information.
-Additionally, it is useful to log closures due to timeouts, which are difficult to reflect using the other options.
+The `connection_closed` event is used for logging when a connection was closed, typically when an error or timeout occurred.
+Note that this event has overlap with the `connection_state_updated` event, as well as the CONNECTION_CLOSE frame.
+However, in practice, when analyzing large deployments, it can be useful to have a single event representing a `connection_closed` event, which also includes an additional reason field to provide more information.
+Furthermore, it is useful to log closures due to timeouts, which are difficult to reflect using the other options.

 In QUIC there are two main connection-closing error categories: connection and application errors.
 They have well-defined error codes and semantics.
 Next to